forcedotcom/go-soql/README.md

 }
 ```

 1. `selectClause`: This tag is used on the struct which should be considered for generating part of SOQL query that contains columns/fields that should be selected.
 It should be used only on `struct` type.
-If used on types other than `struct` it will be ignored.
+If used on types other than `struct` then `ErrInvalidTag` error will be returned.
 This tag is associated with `tableName` parameter.
 It specifies the name of the table (Salesforce object) from which the columns should be selected.
 If not specified name of the field is used as table name (Salesforce object).
 In the snippet above `SelectClause` member of `TestSoqlStruct` is tagged with `selectClause` to indicate that members in `NonNestedStruct` should be considered as fields to be selected from Salesforce object `SM_SomeObject__c`.

 1. `whereClause`: This tag is used on the struct which encapsulates the query criteria for SOQL query.
 There are no parameters for this tag.
 In the snippet above `WhereClause` member of `TestSoqlStruct` is tagged with `whereClause` to indicate that members in `TestQueryCriteria` should be considered for generating `WHERE` clause in SOQL query.
 If there are more than one field in `TestQueryCriteria` struct then they will be combined using `AND` logical operator.